Graduate Skills Programme

 1. Register for and attend the GSP induction workshop

 In order to complete the Graduate Skills Programme, you must first attend the compulsory GSP Induction Workshop.
 The Workshop is repeated regularly throughout both semesters so you can choose the most suitable slot for you.
-You can register here, and you can also download the workshop handout GSP Handout 2018, and the GSP checklist GSP Checklist.
+You can register here, and you can also download the GSP Handout and Checklist.

 Throughout your GSP journey, you will also be supported through our Weekly Workshops, which are weekly drop-in sessions that take place every Wednesday 2-3pm.
 Also, if you need to jog your memory, you can view our workshop presentation here.

 The GSP team has produced their own ePortfolios to help you visualise the ePortfolio structure and format and we would encourage you to review these before you start working on your own ePortfolio.
 You can view our example ePortfolios here

 Please bear in mind that the content of your ePortfolio must be entirely original and reflect your own experiences and skills development so you must not copy any content from our example ePortfolios or from other students.

 3. Populate the GSP ePortfolio template with your ePortfolio content